dev4press/debugpress/readme.txt

 * Store (if there are user stored objects to show)
 * Tools (internal and external tools links)
 * Debug Log (load content on demand from WordPress 'debug.log')
+* Layout (control the size, position and activation of the popup)

 = SQL Queries =
 This panel lists all the queries WordPress has run, and it allows you to order the queries by execution order or length of execution, and all queries can be filtered by the query type, database table it targets or the WordPress function that called it.
 Every query displays the execution time, order, caller functions stack and fully formatted SQL query that is easy to read.